dedica/Online-Class-Conditionals/README.md

 /*
-Use if-else statement to check if the red or yellow light is on, and the green light is off, if so, print "Stop the car!", else if the red or yellow light is off, and the green light is off.
+Use if-else statement to check if the red or yellow light is on, and the green light is off, if so, print "Stop the car!".

+Next, check if the red and yellow and green light is off, In this case print "Power outage!".

-In this case print "Power outage!", else if the red or yellow light is off, and the green light is on.
+Next, check if the red and yellow light is off, and the green light is on.
 In this case print "Keep moving!";

-else if the red or yellow light is on, and the green light is on.
+Next, check if the red or yellow light is on, and the green light is on too.
-In this case print "Traffic lights are messed up!" otherwise print "Follow the rules and stay safe!".
+In this case print "Traffic lights are messed up!".

+In any other case print "Follow the rules and stay safe!".
 */
 </pre>